pdwetz/FileZapper/README.md

 - For small tests, it should run very quickly (a few seconds at most).

 # Release Notes
+Version 3.1.0.0
+- Now targets .Net Core 2.2

 Version 3.0.0.0
-- Library now targets netstandard 2.0, CLI and Test target .Net Core 2.1
+- Now targets .Net Core 2.1
 - Deletes are now final.
 No more recycle bin support.
 - Support for multiple hashing options.
 Defaults to Farmhash.
 - Logging now uses Serilog